ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Movement Speed.md

   - Movement
 ---
 ## Movement Speed Overview
 - All creatures have a movement speed (also called speed or movement), speed is used when moving in battle and it determines how far a creature can travel in 1 turn (6 seconds).
+Moving 1 foot requires 1ft of movement speed.
 	- The base movement speed most creatures have is 30ft.
 	- Movement speed is a resource measured in feet that can be increased or decreased.
 		- Unspent movement speed is lost when you begin your next turn.